Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems: Generate 2d SSPT via 1d intrinsic mSPT

 In the subspace where \( P = 1 \), an Ising domain wall, characterized by \(\sigma_j^z \sigma_{j+1}^z = -1\), is embedded with a charge \(\tau_{j+1/2}^x = -1\), known as a decorated domain wall pattern.
 When projecting the Hilbert space onto the subspace with \( P = 1 \), \( U_g \) takes the following form:

 which takes the form of the anomalous $\Z_2$ symmetry of the Levin-Gu edge model.
-It is also easy to see that $U_k$ becomes the identity in this low-energy subspace, at least in the bulk of the spin chain.
-Now redefine the operators:

-$\tilde{\sigma}_j^x$ and $\tilde{\sigma}_j^z$ generate the entire algebra of operators that commute with $P$ that satisfy the usual commutation relations of Pauli operators.
+In the low-energy subspace, it is evident that \( U_k \) reduces to the identity operator, at least in the bulk of the spin chain.
+Within this subspace, the effective theory corresponds to the edge Hamiltonian of the Levin-Gu model \cite{LevinGu}, as explored in Refs.~\cite{gaplessSPT, scaffidi2017gapless}.
+These works demonstrated that the system exhibits an intrinsic gapless SPT (igSPT) state characterized by an emergent \( Z_2 \) anomaly.